joeriddles/python-otel-demo/blog.md

 All code samples can be found on GitHub at [joeriddles/python-otel-demo](https://github.com/joeriddles/python-otel-demo/).

-First, Let’s create a virtual environment, activate it, and install FastAPI.
+First, let’s create a virtual environment, activate it, and install FastAPI.
 Note we also need to install an [ASGI](https://asgi.readthedocs.io/en/latest/) ("asynchronous server gateway interface").
 In this case, we'll use [uvicorn](https://www.uvicorn.org/).
 The following code samples assume you're using a Linux/Unix environment.
 If you're on Windows, I highly recommend using [WSL2](https://learn.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview) for Python development.
 ```shell
 $ python3 -m venv .venv
 $ source .venv/bin/activate
 $ pip install fastapi==0.105.0 uvicorn==0.24.0
 ```

-Next, Let’s write a basic app in your code editor of choice.
+Next, let’s write a basic app in your code editor of choice.
 I prefer [VS Code](https://code.visualstudio.com/) for Python.
 ```python
 import random